thatkid02/csgo-parser/game-stats/README.md

 # Setup
 * Move the env from ```/game-stats/docker/.env to .``` [same context of compose file]
-* `docker-compose up` this would give the logs for the game stats
+* `docker-compose up -d` this would give the logs for the game stats
+* `docker-compose up service-csgo` to follow logs and get the analysis